Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: HI Local Timescale Results

-Notably, the correlation between \hi energy surface density and SFR from 100–500 Myr ago is stronger for the sample with the young star cuts than in the full sample.
-In particular, the \hi energy surface density shows a clearer preference for a 100-200 Myr timescale compared to the 200-500 Myr timescale in Figure \ref{boot_rs_cen_blue} Panel b.
-This preference for the 100-200 Myr timescale aligns precisely with Paper I, which applied the same young star cut.
+Notably, the correlation between \hi energy surface density and SFR from 100–500 Myr ago is stronger for the sample with the young star cuts than in the full sample ($\rho=$0.52 for the 100--200~Myr bin and $\rho=$0.47 for the 200--500~Myr bin).
+In particular, the \hi energy surface density shows a {stronger correlation at the} 100-200 Myr timescale compared to the 200-500 Myr timescale in Figure \ref{boot_rs_cen_blue} Panel b.
+This preference for the 100-200 Myr timescale aligns precisely with \citetalias{LCH_2022}, which applied the same young star cut.
 This suggests that applying the young star cuts modestly impacts the results, shifting the correlation with the \hi energy surface density correlation to a slighter shorter timescale.